O-Rings for Chemical Processing

 Temp: -200°C to +260°C

 Note: Resists virtually all chemicals.
-Limited to static applications.
+Limited to static applications due to low elasticity and cold-flow tendency.

-Ketones, concentrated oxidising acids, amines, temperatures above 200°C — applications where FKM fails
+Ketones, concentrated oxidising acids, amines, esters, steam, and temperatures above 200°C — applications where FKM degrades.

 Temp: -15°C to +325°C